- Institute of Parasitology

-The Institute is housed in its own building adjacent to the Macdonald Campus Library and has well-equipped modern laboratories with excellent facilites for molecular research, and includes a confocal suite.
+The Institute is housed in its own building adjacent to the Macdonald Campus Library and has well-equipped modern laboratories with excellent facilities for molecular research, and includes a confocal suite.
 Small and large animal facilities are available on the Macdonald campus.
 The Institute is part of a Quebec inter-university research centre, the Centre for Host-Parasite Interactions, and is affiliated with the J.D.
 MacLean Centre for Tropical Diseases at the McGill University Health Centre (MUHC).

 Graduates typically go on to academic and research careers; enter private industry in the biotechnology and pharmaceutical sectors in research, management, technical services, and sales; or accept positions in the health, agriculture, food safety, and other government sectors.

 |Master of Science (M.Sc.)
 Parasitology (Thesis) (45 credits)|